kashyaprparmar/PipeLM/README.md

 If you encounter issues downloading models:

 1. Check your Hugging Face token:
-   * Create or verify your token at https://huggingface.co/settings/tokens
+   * Create or verify your token at https://huggingface.co/settings/tokens (**MAKE SURE TO GENERATE A READ/WRITE HF ACCESS TOKEN**)
    * Set it in your environment as `export HF_TOKEN=your_token_here`
    * Or store it in `.env` file as `HF_TOKEN=your_token_here`
 2. Network issues: